chamaeleonidae/api/docs/js/profiles.md

 ## Limits and Errors

+- Up to a total of 768 bytes are stored for each scalar value where each Array item and each Hash value can reach this limit.
+- See the full page on [Limits](concepts/normalization.md?id=limits) for more information.
-The value for each user property and each Array member is limited to 768 byte.
-Any data received that exceeds this limit will be truncated at the 768th byte and a warning surfaced on the data management page for [user data](https://app.trychameleon.com/data/properties/profile) or for [company data](https://app.trychameleon.com/data/properties/company).
+- Any data received that exceeds this limit will be truncated at the 768th byte and a warning surfaced on the data management page for [user data](https://app.trychameleon.com/data/properties/profile) or for [company data](https://app.trychameleon.com/data/properties/company).